 Whether you have just gotten your first tattoo or your hundredth, it’s important to know how to execute proper tattoo aftercare.
-If you don’t, not only will your tattoo not look its best, but you can get sick.
+If you don’t, not only will your tattoo not look its best, but you can fall ill as well.

 As frustrating and itchy as your bandage is, you have to leave it on.
 There’s a reason your artist covered it.
 Air born bacteria can easily get into your tattoo, which you should treat like a wound.
 Leave it on for at least three hours.